-- Port Canaveral: Deepening and widening the ship channel, which is already underway.
-Maintaining this channel is crucial to the continued growth of cruise operations. - Port Everglades: Widening the channel connecting the Southport terminals.
+- Port Everglades: Widening the channel connecting the Southport terminals.
 Currently, the channel provides one-way traffic except when Cruise Terminal 25 is used, which obstructs all traffic to Southport. - Port of Jacksonville: Diversifying itineraries and a new terminal development will increase business at the port.
 Due to its North Florida location, Jacksonville is situated where three cruise itineraries could be offered: Caribbean (present), Bermuda, and Canada and New England.
 Somewhat similar to the case with the Port of Tampa, Jacksonville's cruise operations are constrained by air draft restrictions (175 feet at MLW).
 A new permanent terminal would be located on the seaside of the Dames Point Bridge eliminating air draft restrictions. - Port of Key West: The widening and deepening of the ship channel.
 Key West is unique among the Florida ports as a strictly port-of-call port.
 In order to continue to accommodate the growing cruise ship design and fleet, the port's channel must be widened and deepened. - PortMiami: Development of two new berths with terminals and garages.
-In order to maintain its title as the Cruise Capital of the World, PortMiami will need to further develop its cruise capacity with two new berths. - Port of Palm Beach: Construction of an intermodal facility for cruise parking, bus depot, taxi drop-off,
+In order to maintain its title as the Cruise Capital of the World, PortMiami will need to further develop its cruise capacity with two new berths. - Port of Palm Beach: Construction of an intermodal facility for cruise parking, bus depot, taxi dropoff, truck deliveries and warehouse space.
+This facility will allow the port to expand its operations to home port two ships and provide RO-RO operations when cruise ships are out of port.